-While each employee has the responsibility to ensure the reporting of any child he/she suspects is a victim of abuse, the employee is not to verify the suspicion or prove that abuse has occurred.
+While each employee has the responsibility to ensure the reporting of any child, they suspect is a victim of abuse, the employee is not to verify the suspicion or prove that abuse has occurred.
 It is extremely important that TEACH Public Schools employees comply with the requirements of the Child Abuse and Neglect Reporting Act (CANRA).
 No mandated reporter can be held civilly or criminally liable for any report required or authorized by CANRA.

-The Director of Human Resources is available to answer any questions employees may have about their responsibilities under CANRA, or to assist an employee in making a report under CANRA.
-If an employee makes a report pursuant to CANRA without TEACH Public School's assistance, he or she is required to notify TEACH Public Schools of the report if it is based on incidents he or she observed or became aware of during the course and scope of his or her employment with TEACH Public Schools.
+The Human Resources Director is available to answer any questions employees may have about their responsibilities under CANRA, or to assist an employee in making a report under CANRA.
+If an employee makes a report pursuant to CANRA without TEACH Public School's assistance, they are required to notify TEACH Public Schools of the report if it is based on incidents they observed or became aware of during the course and scope of their employment with TEACH Public Schools.